Photo 1 edited

 Recipes and tidbits to demystify Vietnamese cooking

-I grew up in Nha Trang, a coastal city in South Central Vietnam, with parents from the North, and spent my college years in Saigon (Ho Chi Minh City).
-I also traveled a lot, exploring my motherland from the northern highlands to the southern beaches and Mekong Delta, as well as other parts of Asia, before moving to Germany for my studies.
+I grew up in Nha Trang, a beautiful coastal city in South Central Vietnam, with northern roots from my parents.
+My college years took me to vibrant Saigon (Ho Chi Minh City), and I traveled extensively across my homeland, from the misty northern highlands to the sunny southern beaches and lush Mekong Delta.

 a girl wearing ao dai